5 Software Overview

 Space: Data set in the space, such as saved positions.

-Note: If you are using a variable, you must add it using the “Fx” button and not manually type it in.
+Note: If you are using a variable, you must add it using the “Fx expressions” button and then go to the three dots icon to find what variable you want to use (custom variables made will be found in “Environment Variables”).
+Do not manually type it in.
 Manually typing the variable will not include the correct prefix and will result in an error.

 5.7.2 Javascript